 Clinical Evaluation includes the proposed association between a SaMD output and a Clinical Condition.
-What evidence, research, literature, data analysis and clinical trials support the assertions?
-This is followed up by the proof of performance, showing the accuracy, reliability and precision of the results, along with the clinical validation displaying that the output data achieves the intended purpose in the context of clinical care.
+What evidence, research, literature, data analysis, and clinical trials support the assertions?
+This is followed up by the proof of performance, showing the accuracy, reliability, and precision of the results, along with the clinical validation displaying that the output data achieves the intended purpose in the context of clinical care.

-SaMD often provides a pathway for post-market continuous improvements leveraging real-work performance data.
+SaMD often provides a pathway for continuous post-market improvements, leveraging real-work performance data.
 Changes in the clinical evaluation or definition may necessitate a new 510k.

 Regulators are grappling with AI/ML.
 To ensure patient safety, typically only "locked" algorithms have been accepted - learning stops before final test and production.
 But the regulators recognize that post-market adaptive/continual learning is incredibly powerful and has the ability to be transformative.
 At the time of writing, a total product lifecycle (TPLC) approach is being considered by the FDA.
 After publishing a framework for review, they recently drafted an Action Plan to address Artificial Intelligence and Machine Learning.
 They plan to update their proposed framework and issue guidance on Predetermined Change Control - how the machine learning algorithm will change by learning, while remaining safe and effective.
 Harmonization of Good Machine Learning Practice (GMLP) will be encouraged, describing the set of best practices.
 Efforts by regulatory science to develop methodologies for improvements that can identify and eliminate bias will be supported.
 And overall, a Patient-centered approach will be necessitated.
 Stay tuned.